 I took courses and read books.
 I connected with gurus and dissected case studies.
 And as I peeled back the mystery, layer by layer, I finally arrived at the core of successful businesses.....BRAND!

 Remarkable BRAND IDENTITIES were found at the center of every wildly successful brand.
 And who were responsible for creating these remarkable brand identities?
 Remarkable brand leaders.
-These charismatic and deeply rooted personas were the secret to creating clarity, trustworthiness, and desirability.
+These leaders crafted charismatic brands with deeply rooted identities that informed every aspect of the company.
+This was the secret to creating clarity, trustworthiness, and desirability.
 They allowed businesses to build teams that "got it" and customers that acted more like ambassadors.

 What’s more, they understood how to intentionally develop an offer for their target buyer and position their brand in front of these buyers in the right way and at the right time.